Mass (mass spectrometry): Kendrick mass

-Mass defect (mass spectrometry)
+Mass defect

 The mass defect used in nuclear physics is different from its use in mass spectrometry.
 In nuclear physics, the mass defect is the difference in the mass of a composite particle and the sum of the masses of its component parts.
 In mass spectrometry the mass defect is defined as the difference between the exact mass and the nearest integer mass.

 The Kendrick mass defect is the exact Kendrick mass subtracted from the nearest integer Kendrick mass.

 Mass defect filtering can be used to selectively detect compounds with a mass spectrometer based on their chemical composition.

-Packing fraction (mass spectrometry)
+Packing fraction

 Francis William Aston won the 1922 Nobel Prize in Chemistry for his discovery, by means of his mass spectrograph, of isotopes, in a large number of non-radioactive elements, and for his enunciation of the whole number rule.

-The term packing fraction was defined by Aston as the difference of the measured mass M and the nearest integer mass I (based on the oxygen-16 mass scale) divided by the quantity comprising the mass number multiplied by ten thousand:
+The term packing fraction was defined by Aston as the difference of the measured mass M and the nearest integer mass I (then based on the oxygen-16 mass scale) divided by the quantity comprising the mass number multiplied by ten thousand:

 $f=\frac{M-I}{10^4\ I}$.

 Aston's early model of nuclear structure (prior to the discovery of the neutron) postulated that the electromagnetic fields of closely packed protons and electrons in the nucleus would interfere and a fraction of the mass would be destroyed.
 A low packing fraction is indicative of a stable nucleus.